-Move deeper from organizational level feedback to the team, manager, and individual level.
-Once people at your organization have had experience with employee surveys as part of their onboarding, as well as participating in company-wide surveys like engagement, they’re primed to participate in surveys for individual and team development.
+Move deeper from organizational feedback to the team, manager, and individual levels.
+Once people at your organization have had experience with employee surveys as part of their onboarding and participating in company-wide surveys like engagement, they’re primed to participate in surveys for individual and team development.

 Individual Feedback (360 Feedback).
 People want to know how they’re performing at work, and gathering feedback from peers and managers is a great way for people to learn and grow.
 When employees participate in their own 360 feedback surveys, they can compare their self-assessment with the feedback and perceptions of their peers.

 Team Effectiveness.
-Team-based projects at work, and flatter workplace structures leading to more teams, make gathering this type of feedback incredibly important.
+Team-based projects and flatter workplace structures leading to more teams make gathering this type of feedback incredibly important.
 When teams participate in effectiveness surveys, they gain a deeper understanding of how productivity, cohesion, and alignment are driving their success.